tumanob/tili.kg/wp-content/plugins/wp-better-emails/readme.txt

 I'm looking for translators to extend to other languages.
 If you have translated the plugin in your language or want to, please let me know : wpbetteremails [ at ] helloni.co

+= Support =

+This plugin is free and developed on my spare time.
+Please consider reading the [FAQ](https://wordpress.org/plugins/wp-better-emails/faq/) and the [support guide](https://wordpress.org/support/topic/support-guide-read-me-before-posting?replies=1) before posting new topics.
+Many of them have already been resolved.

 = Contributing =